Prague Metro Station Interior

 • Line C – Red

-Together, these lines cover more than 60 kilometers of track and connect dozens of stations across Prague.
+Together, these lines cover more than 60 kilometers of track and connect 61 stations across Prague.
 Most stations are located underground and can be reached using long escalators or elevators from the street level.

-The metro system works together with Prague’s trams, buses, and trains, creating a fully integrated public transport network.
+The metro system works together with Prague trams, Prague buses, and Prague trains, creating a fully integrated public transport network.

 If this is your first time using Prague’s underground transport system, you may want to read our detailed guide on How to Use the Prague Metro.